OCA/web/web_widget_binary_drag_and_drop/README.rst

    alt: License: AGPL-3

 ==============
-{Web Widget Bindary Drag and Drop}
+Web Widget Bindary Drag and Drop
 ==============

 This module extends the functionality of the Sidebar to support Drag and Drop Fileuploads.